Alfredo De Gasperis: Philanthropy

 In 2009, Alfredo De Gasperis received a Lifetime Achievement Award at the 29th annual Building Industry and Land Development Association (BILD) awards, for his impact as a contractor, developer, builder, and philanthropist.
 The BILD awards celebrate the best in design, construction, sales, and marketing in the building and development industry of the Greater Toronto Area.
 Alfredo De Gasperis was inducted into the Italian Walk of Fame in 2011, which pays tribute to achievements of Italians.

 De Gasperis devoted much of his time to many different charities and organizations.
 In 2004, Alfredo and his brothers Antonio and Angelo donated $7 million to the Toronto General and Western Hospital Foundation.
 The DeGasperis Conservatory was established in the Toronto General Hospital's Peter Munk Cardiac Centre.

 In the early 1970s, he was part of a group of Italian-Canadians who helped create an organization to assist seniors while preserving Italian culture and customs - North York's Villa Colombo.
 He also served as vice-chair of the Villa Charities Foundation board.

 Personal life

 Alfredo De Gasperis died on March 27, 2013, at the age of 79.
 He was married to Teresa DiCarlo.
 They have three children, Jim, Carla and Fred Jr. De Gasperis.
+Singer Alessia De Gasperis, also billed under the mononym Kai, is his granddaughter.